 - Technology Risk.
 If a venture has technology risk – think something like Ethereum but also most BioTech and CleanTech – it helps if those with the tech smarts to evaluate that risk vote with their wallets by buying the tokens.

 - Market Risk.
 VCs like to invest Post Product Market Fit for good reason – this is where most ventures fail.
 If potential customers pre order through a Token sale you know that demand is likely to be high.

 - Macro Risk.
 Look at VC fund returns and it is obvious that Macro timing matters.
 A 2002 or 2009 vintage does better than a 1999 or 2007 vintage for example.
-The simple reason is that entry valuation does matter. if you are investing at the late stage of a macro cycle (as we are at end 2017), the ability to sell early matters.
+The simple reason is that entry valuation does matter.
+If you are investing at the late stage of a macro cycle, the ability to sell early matters.
 “Dry powder” for the next stage of the macro cycle is critical.
 So while cash is a lousy investment (it does not beat inflation) it has huge optionality value (you have the option to invest in a great deal because you have the cash).
 So the ability to exit (to get liquid into cash) has huge value even to sophisticated investors.